 - problems getting pregnant in the future

-- problems in future pregnancies, such as low-lying placenta, miscarriage and stillbirth.
+- problems in future pregnancies, such as low-lying placenta, placenta accreta, miscarriage and stillbirth.

 Possible c-section risks to your baby include: